itsaark/Swift-iOS-Projects/Parrot/README.md

-> Here is the demo of the app
+> Here is a demo of the app

 ![](http://i.giphy.com/3oz8xXn8zDyPcpgzWo.gif)